 We hope that most problems can be sorted out quickly and easily, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint:

-- Within 6 months of discovering that you have a problem
+- Within 12 months of discovering that you have a problem